-For the Shockwave animation and the FIFA game, we see a large variation among users, but in all cases the combination of PDVS and UDFS leads to power savings over Windows DVFS.
+For the Shockwave animation and the FIFA game, we see a large variation among users, but in all cases the combined effect of PDVS and UDFS leads to power savings over Windows DVFS.
 On average, in the best case, the power consumption can be reduced by 57.3% over existing DVFS schemes for all three applications.
 This improvement is achieved by combining the UDFS2 (24.9%) and PDVS (32.4%) schemes.

 UDFS and PDVS are synergistic.
-The UDFS algorithms let us dramatically decrease the average frequency, and PDVS's benefits increase as the frequency is lowered.
+The UDFS algorithms let

+us dramatically decrease the average frequency, and PDVS's benefits increase as the frequency is lowered.
 At higher frequencies, the relative change from the nominal voltage to the minimum stable voltage is lower than that at lower frequencies.
 In other words, the power gain from shifting to the minimum stable voltage is higher at the lower frequencies.
-However, at higher frequencies, PDVS also gains from the variation in minimum stable voltage based on temperature as shown in Figure 3.
-These two different advantages of the PDVS result in power improvements at at a wide range of frequencies.
+However, at higher frequencies, PDVS also gains from the variation in minimum stable voltage based on temperature as shown in Table 1.
+These two different advantages of the PDVS result in power improvement at different frequencies.